EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/dryad.md

 will have in life, as the lives of the child and the sapling are closely intertwined.

-Those who commit terrible crimes against the forest are cursed to protect it forever.
-Their lives are bonded to the tree of their birth, whereby if the tree dies, the Dryad will also die.
-If the dryad abandons their post protecting the tree, they will become weaker until they collapse on the earth and perish.
+Dryads who commit crimes against the forest are forced to protect it forever.
+Their lives are bonded to the tree that was planted when they were born.
+If the tree dies, the Dryad dies.
+Additionally, if the Dryad abandons their post protecting the tree, they will become weaker until they collapse upon the earth and perish.

 ## Dryad Names